PrincetonUniversity/IBDmix/README.md

 - mask\_file: The bed file to use for each chromosome.
 If removed, no masking will be performed during IBDmix.
 - IBDmix options: All parameters for performing ibdmix.
 The genotype, output, mask, and sample are handled automatically.
-Another options can be supplied here (including archaic sample name).
+Other options can be supplied here (including archaic sample name, more stats and inclusive end).
+- IBDmix mask\_stats: If set to True and a mask file is provided, additional columns will be determined including the total number of BP masked in each region and the largest masked area within each region.
+This values can be used for further filtering.
 - IBDmix summary\_lod: List of all LOD values for filter.
 If sorted output is desired, a value of 0 will keep all regions.
 Remove this entry to just produce the raw IBD files.